Kalior/openpose-tda-action-recognition/README.md

 # Action recognition based on [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose/) and TDA (using [Gudhi](http://gudhi.gforge.inria.fr/python/latest/) and [sklearn_tda](https://github.com/MathieuCarriere/sklearn_tda))

+## Acknowldegement
+This project was developed in the summer of 2018 during an internship at Fujitsu Centre of Excellence in Paris.
+Thanks for the all of the help throughout the project!

 ## Performance

 The ensemble classifier achieves an accuracy of `0.912` on custom data.
 However, there is still a need to capture more data to see how well it would generalise over different actors and scenes.
 The TDA classifier on its own achieves an accuracy of `0.823` on the same data.